Pocket Pomeranians or Teacup Pomeranians are tiny little tots that never leave puppyhood – hence their appeal.

 Pomeranians are such wonderful personalities and their joyful temperaments transcend size.

-All Poms, regardless of size, boasts the same kind of confident, almost cocky qualities.
+All Poms, regardless of size, boast the same kind of confident, almost cocky qualities.
 These loving dogs will brighten up every dark corner of a room.

 Male Pomeranians are said to be the more affectionate of the lot.
 They are happy to snuggle with their owners for hours on end.